| Copyright | (c) Justin Le 2020 |

 There are facilities to automatically piecewise mutable versions for

-user-defined instances of Generic
+user-defined instances of Generic.

 For example, if we have a type like:

-data TwoVectors = TV { tvInt ::Vector
+data TwoVectors = TV

-s TwoVectors
+instance Mutable s TwoVectors where

 Then now we get:

-s TwoVectors -> m TwoVectors
+thawRef:: TwoVectors -> m (GRefs TwoVectors)freezeRef::GRefs TwoVectors -> m TwoVectors

-is now a piecewise-mutable reference storing each
+And is now a piecewise-mutable reference storing each

 part in a way that can be modified separately (for example, with tools